FlorescuAndrei/29-Concurrency/README.md

 Producer Consumer Example
 Three implementation:
 •	with synchronization
-•	with Reentrant Look
 •	with Reentrant Look using try finally block
+•	with Reentrant Look using tryLock()

 We have an ArrayList<String> buffer and two threads Producer and Consumer.
 Producer adds an item to the list, Consumer removes the item.